andriygav/GrpcProxy/README.rst

 Basic information
 =================

-A simple solution for gRPC proxy with multiple hosts by peak first host to resolving.
+A simple solution for gRPC proxy with multiple hosts by pick first host to resolving.
+Currently supports only single packet data transfer (unary_unary grpc type).

 Usage
 =====